Travel Tips : To ride or not to ride an Elephant that is the question

 So that brings me back to the elephants ....
 "To ride or not to ride" ...

 I have no problem with riding an elephant, as long as that elephant is not and never has been mistreated for this.
-And as I would not like to ride a wild elephant, in reality that means "No do not make an elephant ride" as most elephant camps will have elephants that are or have been mistreated.
+And as I would not like to ride a wild elephant, in reality that means "Do not make an elephant ride" as most elephant camps will have elephants that are or have been mistreated.

 Actually that means "Do not visit an elephant camp unless you are sure that all elephants there are not and never will be mistreated".
 But how can you be sure?